evhub/coconut/HELP.md

 At its very core, Coconut is a compiler that turns Coconut code into Python code.
 That means that anywhere where you can use a Python script, you can also use a compiled Coconut script.
 To access that core compiler, Coconut comes with a command-line utility, which can:
 - compile single Coconut files or entire Coconut projects
 - interpret Coconut code on-the-fly
-- launch IPython / Jupyter notebooks that use Coconut as the kernel
+- hook into existing Python applications like IPython / Jupyter

 Installing Coconut, including all the features above, is drop-dead simple.
 Just
 1. install [Python](https://www.python.org/downloads/),